Marker Logo

 this page online

-of this marker); Painted Post Memorial (about 400 feet away, measured in a direct line); Village of Painted Post Comeback '72 Urban Renewal Project (about 400 feet away); The First Baptist Church of Painted Post (about 500 feet away); Treaty of Painted Post (about 600 feet away); Benjamin Patterson Inn (approx. 1.6 miles away); Clinton-Sullivan and the Iroquois (approx. 1.7 miles away).
+(within shouting distance of this marker); Painted Post Memorial (about 400 feet away, measured in a direct line); Village of Painted Post Comeback '72 Urban Renewal Project (about 400 feet away); The First Baptist Church of Painted Post (about 500 feet away); Treaty of Painted Post (about 600 feet away); Benjamin Patterson Inn (approx. 1.6 miles away); Clinton-Sullivan and the Iroquois (approx. 1.7 miles away).
 Touch for a list and map of all markers in Painted Post.

 Civil War Memorial Dedication image.
 Click for full size.

-Photographed By William Fischer, Jr., November 18, 2015
+Photographed by William Fischer, Jr., November 18, 2015

 2. Civil War Memorial Dedication